Twitter tests placing bright labels to indicate lies by public figures

-Feb 20 (Reuters) - Twitter Inc said on Thursday that it was testing adding brightly colored labels underneath tweets posted by politicians and public figures that contain lies and misinformation.
+(Reuters) - Twitter Inc (TWTR.N) said on Thursday that it was testing adding brightly colored labels underneath tweets posted by politicians and public figures that contain lies and misinformation.

 The company told Reuters that the leaked demo is one possible iteration of a new approach to combat misinformation.
 NBC News earlier reported here that Twitter company documents showing a mockup were accessible on a publicly available site, although it did not identify the site.